 Average Net Price Per Year: $7370

-The BS in business administration (management) at West Virginia University prepares graduates for leadership roles in key positions in finance, accounting, and information systems.
+The BS in business administration (management) at West Virginia State University prepares graduates for leadership roles in key positions in finance, accounting, and information systems.
 Students learn to analyze quantitative data and communicate their understanding of highly relevant business theories and principles, while also developing their critical thinking and problem-solving skills.
-This 120-credit online business degree can be completed in two to four years, and WVU accepts to 72 transfer credits.
+This 120-credit online business degree can be completed in two to four years, and WVSU accepts to 72 transfer credits.

 Students are required to earn 27 to 33 credits in business core classes.
 Topics include human resource management, marketing principles, and business finance.
 Additionally, the university’s 21-credit management concentration includes studies in entrepreneurship and change management.
 Graduates of this online bachelor’s in business pursue careers such as management consultant, market researcher, and account manager.

-Online students can also easily access WVU’s numerous resources.
+Online students can also easily access WVSU’s numerous resources.
 For instance, the library offers a document delivery service so those who live more than 50 miles away can receive materials at their permanent address.
 Learners can also electronically access research databases, e-journals, and course reserve materials.

 Applicants with at least a 3.0 GPA do not need to submit SAT or ACT scores, but those with a lower GPA must submit these scores.
 In addition, applicants should submit transcripts from high school and any previous colleges.
 The university assesses the candidacy of transfer students based on their previous college performance.
 Transfer applicants must include either a high school transcript or SAT or ACT scores if they possess fewer than 30 college credits.

 West Virginia State University is regionally accredited by the Higher Learning Commission (HLC).